winterashleygayle/winterashleygayle.github.io/_posts/2026-01-28-temperance.md

 <div class="alchemy-divider"></div>

 This is not beginner energy.
 It’s post-initiation.
-It’s the moment where someone has done enough inner work that they no longer swing between extremes, and that alone can deeply unsettle people who still do
+It’s the moment where someone has done enough inner work that they no longer swing between extremes, and that alone can deeply unsettle people who still do.
+The alchemy becomes visible in the way you move through the world.
+This is one way to understand Temperance.

+Here are seven ways that inner transformation can change the dynamics around you.

 <div class="alchemy-divider"></div>